hazems/cordova-sms-plugin/README.md

 Installing the plugin
 ---
+In order to install the plugin you can:

+Install it from NPM registry as follows:

+	npm i hazems-cordova-plugin-sms

-In order to install the plugin you can simply use the following Cordova CLI command:
+or simply use the following Cordova CLI command:

 	cordova plugin add https://github.com/hazems/cordova-sms-plugin.git

 or

 	cordova plugin add com.jsmobile.plugins.sms

 Important Note